 Although destructive, dog chewing is normal, especially for younger pups.
 Dogs that are teething are usually trying to relieve pain or explore their world, and older dogs like to chew to work their mouth and keep it strong.
-However, chewing can also be a dog communication signal that your furry friend is bored or anxious and trying to find relief.
+Chewing can also be a dog communication signal that your furry friend is bored or anxious and trying to find relief.

 Keep in mind that chew toys aren't necessarily appropriate for dogs and could damage their teeth or worsen their anxiety or dental pain.
 Instead, try soft chew toys made of tough rubber or nylon and veterinary-approved dental chews.

 2) Tail Posture

-A wagging tail usually means a pup is happy or full and energy and ready to place.
-Straight, erect tails are alert and listening for something.
+A wagging tail usually means a pup is happy or full of energy and ready to play.
+Straight, erect tails often mean they’re alert and listening for something.
 If a stranger is coming to the door, your dog will likely raise its tail and then start barking.
 Nervous dogs often tuck their tails between their legs and hide.
 Keep an eye on your dog's tail to help master their communication and anticipate their needs.

 4) Head Tilt

 Dogs tilt their heads in movies to tell their human friends something like, "You've got to be crazy."
 In reality, they're often trying to improve their visual perspective and broaden their range of vision to see our faces better.
-So while you may be trying to figure out your dog's head tilt and body language, they're often tilting their head to assess their human's facial expressions better.
-Dogs may also tilt their head to engage with us or notice we delight when they do it, so adopt it as a habit to please their humans.
+So, while you may be trying to figure out your dog's head tilt and body language, they're often tilting their head to better assess their human's facial expressions — dog communication goes both ways!

 5) Ear Position